 Travel & Accommodation

-Travelling is a common part of being a self employed yoga instructor, so if you have incurred the costs of taking a train or taxis for sessions then be sure to ask for your receipt as you should be able to claim this as an allowable expense.
+Travelling is a common part of being a self employed yoga teacher, so if you have incurred the costs of taking a train or taxis for sessions then be sure to ask for your receipt as you should be able to claim this as an allowable expense.

 If you have to use your car to travel to an client or to teach a class, then note down the mileage.
 This falls under the category of travel.
 So record you miles to and from your destination since you can claim 45p for the first 10,000 miles of driving and 25p thereafter.